 The Virginia University of Integrative Medicine community must adhere to a code of conduct that recognizes that the unlawful manufacture, sale, delivery, unauthorized possession or use of any illicit drug is prohibited on property owned or otherwise controlled by the Virginia University of Integrative Medicine.
-If an individual associated with the Virginia University of Integrative Medicine is apprehended for violating any drug- or alcohol-related law when on Virginia University of Integrative Medicine property, or participating in a Virginia University of Integrative Medicine activity, the Virginia University of Integrative Medicine will fully cooperate with all law enforcement agencies.
+If an individual associated with the Virginia University of Integrative Medicine property, or participating in a Virginia University of Integrative Medicine activity, the Virginia University of Integrative Medicine university of Integrative Medicine will fully cooperate with all law enforcement agencies.
 Underage possession or consumption of alcoholic beverages is not permitted on property owned or controlled by the Virginia University of Integrative Medicine and the state laws will be enforced.
 Intentionally or knowingly selling, or intentionally or knowingly furnishing alcoholic beverages to persons under the age of 21, or to persons obviously inebriated, is not permitted on property owned or controlled by the Virginia University of Integrative Medicine.